A Rate-Splitting Approach to Fading Channels with Imperfect Channel-State Information: Asymptotically Perfect CSI

-The numerical example considered in the previous section (see Figure~\ref{fig:R_vs_SNR}) assumes that $\tilde{V}(\hat{H})$ and $\hat{H}$ do not depend on the SNR $P/N_0$.
+The numerical example considered in the previous section (see Figure~\ref{fig:R_vs_SNR:fixed_CSI}) assumes that $\tilde{V}(\hat{H})$ and $\hat{H}$ do not depend on the SNR $P/N_0$.
 However, in practical communication systems, the channel estimation error---as measured by the mean error variance $\Exp[\tilde{V}(\hat{H})]$---typically decreases as the SNR increases.
-In this section, we investigate the high-SNR behavior of the rates achievable with and without rate splitting when $\Exp[\tilde{V}(\hat{H})]$ vanishes as the SNR tends to infinity.
+In this section, we investigate the high-SNR behavior of the derived bounds when $\Exp[\tilde{V}(\hat{H})]$ vanishes as the SNR tends to infinity.
+When this condition is satisfied, we shall say that we have {\em asymptotically perfect CSI}.